Aquarium Conservation Efforts

 Within our gift shop run by Event Network, we educate guests on the importance of keeping our oceans clean and plastic-free by providing a more sustainable and Earth-friendly shopping experience.
 From reusable water bottles (offered at a discounted price with any in-store purchase) to items made from upcycled or recycled goods, guests can choose from a wide variety of eco-friendly products that help promote a greener lifestyle.

 We have also worked closely with our vendors and suppliers to reduce the amount of single-use plastic used, both in the product and product packaging, but also how it is shipped and delivered to the Aquarium.
 We do not use single-use plastic bags, which are one of the biggest polluters in our oceans, but instead, we offer reusable bags made from recycled plastic bottles at the register.
 Stop in and pick one up today and to help preserve and protect our oceans.

-After traveling the globe as U2’s stage during the band’s record-breaking 360° Tour, The Claw will crown the Aquarium’s forthcoming Science Learning Campus expansion and be sustainably repurposed as a permanent Utah landmark and majestic symbol of science exploration, learning, and conservation.
-By acquiring this stage, the Aquarium is recycling 190 tons of steel.
+After traveling the globe as U2’s stage during the band’s record-breaking 360° Tour, EECO – Ecosystem Exploration Craft & Observatory (formerly known as The Claw) – crowns our Science Learning Campus and is sustainably repurposed as a permanent Utah landmark and majestic symbol of science exploration, learning, and conservation.
+By acquiring this stage, the Aquarium is recycling 200 tons of steel.

 You can help promote the sustainable reuse of this iconic sculpture and create the Science Learning Campus by making a donation or buying a brick or plaque to be displayed in front of or on top of the stage beneath the famous structure.